 Where in the past additional physical servers might have been added to cope with the workload, businesses are taking advantage of the compute capacity of modern hardware to virtualize more than one server on a single physical device.

 Server virtualization is the process of creating a virtual version of a physical entity.
 In the case of server virtualization, the physical server is virtually split into multiple servers.
 Each virtual server is isolated but shares the physical hardware and can perform all the tasks associated with a traditional server.

-Virtual machines (VMs) are becoming more widely used as businesses better understand how the technology can increase the efficiency of their servers while keeping costs down and increasing the capabilities of their hardware.
-Some of the greatest benefits are felt, for instance, in multi-core processors; single chips can power multiple VMs and reduce the need for more hardware.
+Also known as virtual machines (VMs), the technology is becoming more widely used as businesses better understand how the technology can increase the efficiency of their servers while keeping costs down and avoiding over-capacity in hardware.

-Virtualisation is essentially based on the notion of creating a computer within a computer.
-A host machine simulates another self-contained device within it, alongside attaching virtual core components such as the CPU, storage devices and operating systems.
-These processes, or applications, running on the VM don’t affect the host machine, beyond leaning on its storage and compute resources.
+Server virtualization is essentially the process of creating a computer within a computer.
+A host machine simulates another self-contained device within it, attaching virtual core components such as the CPU, memory and storage, and operating systems.
+These processes, or applications, running on the VM don’t affect the host machine nor other VMs, beyond leaning on its storage and compute resources.

-Virtualisation has many applications; for example, Linux-based operating systems can create a Windows VM to run programmes that are only compatible with Windows.
-Cyber security researchers looking to do real-world analysis can also use sandboxed VMs, which allow them to test malware within a controlled environment and without the risk of actually contaminating essential machines.
+The technology has many applications; for example, Linux-based operating systems can create a Windows VM to run programs only compatible with Windows.
+The isolated nature of VMs means that cyber security researchers can test malware in a controlled environment without risking the contamination of essential services.

 For server applications, however, the primary benefit is that of efficiency.
 By using a single server to host multiple VMs, multiple different programmes can be run in tandem, with different operating systems and resource allocations if necessary.
 This gives IT departments increased flexibility, as well as greater control over cost.